LayerXcom/safety-oracle/README.md

 7. `t = ceil(min_{v in C}{(can_weight of v) - (adv_weight of v)} / 2) - 1`.

 **N.B.
-The original ethereum/casper's fault tolerance threshold t is the minimum validator weight in C, but we think that it is min{can_weight - adv_weight}/2**
+The original ethereum/casper's fault tolerance t is the minimum validator weight in C, but we think that it is min{can_weight - adv_weight}/2**

 #### Metrics